shamsway/octant/README.md

 ## Files and Folders

+`ARCHIVE/`
+- Mostly unused things that will be removed soon

+`docs/`
+- Documentation and notes
+- Not anywhere near complete

+`handlers/`
+- Ansible handlers

+`inventory/`
+- Ansible inventory and group variables

+`packer/`
+- Packer scripts for VMware and Hyper-V images
+- Bootstrap scripts for physical nodes

+`roles/`
+- The roles folder contains the Ansible roles for the initial setup and deployment of services (i.e. Consul, Nomad, Podman).
+- Todo: Add README file for each role, explaining its purpose, dependencies, and any specific configuration options.
+- Todo: Review the tasks and templates for any sensitive information and replace them with environment variables or secrets.

 `terraform/`
 - This folder contains Terraform configurations for deploying various services like Loki, Grafana, InfluxDB, Nginx, Postgres, Prometheus, and Traefik.
 - Todo: Add README files for each service, explaining their purpose, dependencies, and any specific setup instructions.
 - Todo: Review the configurations for any sensitive information like API keys, passwords, or tokens, and replace them with environment variables or secrets management.

-`roles/`
-- The roles folder contains the Ansible roles for the initial setup and deployment of services (i.e. Consul, Nomad, Podman).
-- Todo: Add README file for each role, explaining its purpose, dependencies, and any specific configuration options.
-- Todo: Review the tasks and templates for any sensitive information and replace them with environment variables or secrets.

 `add-folders.yml`
 - This Ansible playbook adds new folders to the Nomad configuration based on a CSV file.